Learn all about the detox process, treatment options, and how to find a program that fits your needs.

 Opioid Addiction and Withdrawal

 If you are wondering if you have developed an opioid use disorder, for example, you may want to consider if you meet the criteria for diagnosis.
-According to the DSM,3 common symptoms associated with opioid use disorders are as follows:
+Some of the most common symptoms associated with opioid use disorders are as follows:

 - Opioids are being consumed more and more over time to achieve the same effect